 Skip to main content

-Xerg surfaces five finding kinds.
-Two are confirmed waste.
-Three are savings opportunities that should be tested rather than treated as proven waste.
+Xerg surfaces seven named finding kinds today.
+Two are confirmed waste, three are workflow opportunities, and two are Cursor-specific usage opportunities.
 For the conceptual view of how these categories are meant to be interpreted, see waste taxonomy.

 Finding taxonomy